 Every business has a unique voice; one that takes on a personality of its own.
-A business can sound casual and personable, corporate and professional or even off collar.
+A business voice can sound casual and personable, corporate and professional or even off collar.
 The way your business talks sets the stage for how your audience will know and interact with you.

 The voice a business uses should be consistent across all platforms used to communicate with both your audience and employees.
 Consistency makes it easier for whomever you are communicating with, to easily recognize the business.
 If your audience knows your business with a more laid-back tone in your social and email communications but they see a professional voice on your website they may become confused as to who the business truly is.